-Get out and about routinely – Walt Disney spent a great deal of time walking Disneyland, talking with Guests and Cast Members alike.
+Walt Disney spent a great deal of time walking Disneyland, talking with Guests and Cast Members alike.
 The Anaheim offices had no air conditioning so people would be out and about in the Park, rather than cool and comfortable but out of touch.
-Once a week leaders were expected to park where the guests park, eat where they eat etc. etc.
+Once a week leaders were expected to park where the guests park, eat where they eat etc.

-Get a ground level view – as much as it’s possible, experience the organisation as a Guest would.
+As much as possible, experience the organisation as a Guest would.
 Lee would often dress like a guest and take his grandchildren around the Park, so that he got to see the operation from the guest’s perspective.

-Meet regularly with direct reports – holding substantive 1:1s with employees on a frequent basis is a key tenet of Lee’s leadership principles.
-He recommends organising conversations around 4 Ps – people, processes, projects and profits (and in that order!)
+Holding one-to-ones with employees on a frequent basis is a key tenet of Lee’s leadership principles.
+He recommends organising conversations around four Ps – people, processes, projects and profits (and in that order!)

 - People – have your team members update you on their direct reports.
 Asked who the promising leaders of tomorrow are and how they’re being developed for these next roles?
 Also find out who’s not performing well and what’s been done to get them back on track.